pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`light_demo`

-This code sets up a window for a game where lights are used for visual effects.
-Different types of lights are created and controlled, such as ambient light, colored lights, and a light following the player.
-The player character moves around and can toggle their attached light on and off.
-Scrolling is implemented to keep the player in view, and physics are used for collisions.
-Lights affect what is rendered by using separate layers for objects affected by lighting and those that are not.
+This piece of code demonstrates how to implement and manipulate lights in a game using the Arcade library.
+The example shows how to create different types of lights, such as ambient light and colored lights, add them to a light layer, and manipulate them in response to player actions.
+The code also covers how to control the visibility of lights by adding or removing them from the light layer, as well as how to position lights based on the movement of game objects, like the player character.
+Additionally, it illustrates how lights can be used to create dynamic and interactive visual effects in a gaming environment.

 lines_buffered.py
 -----------------